Living as a Pancreatic Cancer Survivor

 Help with nutrition and pain

 There are many ways to control pain caused by pancreatic cancer.
 If you have pain, tell your cancer care team right away, so they can give you prompt and effective pain management.
-For more information, see the Pain section of our website.
+For more information, see the Cancer Pain section of our website.

 Can I lower the risk of my cancer progressing or coming back?